bren-io/vibe_check/README.md

 Refactored a TON from project4 Usage and Installation havent changed though other than the fact that you pass a file containing a url now instead of the actual url
 Also note that this implementation is to only handle roughly 4096 tokens.
 See gpt_wrapper.py:format_gpt_request()

+# Project 6

+Need to encapsulate a lot of features and maybe make a class to work with instead of modules.
+NOTE that when pushing the matplotlib graphs to github, you may sometimes need to delete them from github first.
+Simply remove them from your local directory and push the changes.
+CHORE Look at your other project "Combot" for better design.